Bitton: Sport

-Bitton A.F.C. are the local football team and Bitton CC are the local cricket team.
-They both play at the Recreation Ground, immediately south of the A431, just west of the village.
+Bitton A.F.C. are the local football team.
+The club plays at the recreation ground, immediately south of the A431 and just west of the village.

+Bitton CC are the local cricket team and also play at the recreation ground.

-Bitton Road Runners is a running club based in the east of Bristol which caters for all running abilities.
-Founded in 1986 to help people better enjoy the sport of running, it is a thriving club with over 300 members in both junior and senior sections.
+Bitton Road Runners is a running club based in the east of Bristol which caters for runners of all abilities.
+Founded in 1986 to help people better enjoy the sport of running, it has grown into a thriving club with over 300 members across its junior and senior sections.

 Notable people

 H. T. Ellacombe, the inventor of the Ellacombe apparatus used for bell-ringing, was curate from 1817 to 1835, and vicar from 1835 to 1850.
 His son H. N. Ellacombe, vicar from 1850 to 1916, was active in the 1860s in the distribution of the robust, large, early-flowering snowdrop Galanthus nivalis 'Atkinsii' "that grew at the south wall in his garden in Bitton."
 Bitton is the birthplace of author Dick King Smith and actress Richenda Carey, and was home to television presenter Noel Edmonds.

-Also Harold Crofton Sleigh the founder of H.C.Sleigh Shipping Company & Golden Fleece Petroleum Company, Melbourne, Australia, lived in Belmont House with his parents, in 1881.
+Harold Crofton Sleigh, founder of H.C.Sleigh Shipping Company and Golden Fleece Petroleum Company, lived in Belmont House with his parents, in 1881.
 The landscape and equestrian painter Allen Culpepper Sealy was born in the village in 1850.